Varg Vikernes: Writing

+In 2024, Vikernes released another tabletop role-playing game, ReconQuest, aimed at having simpler rules than his earlier MYFAROG.
+The premise of the game is: "Return to your ancestral homeland!
+Play as a Dwarf, Elf, Halfling, or Human, Male or Female, and take the long lost Thulê (Hyperborea) back from monstrous occupants, savages, and ancient horrors!
+Survive, thrive, and rebuild your ancestral homeland!
+Re-settle the lands your distant forebears once owned!"

 Views

 In Metal: A Headbanger's Journey, director Sam Dunn described Vikernes as "the most notorious metal musician of all time" due to his crimes as well as his political and religious views.
 While in prison, Vikernes promoted views which combined Odinism and Esoteric Nazism.
-Religious studies scholar Egil Asprem characterized Vikernes as "an idol for skinheads with an inclination towards Paganism and for contemporary Pagans with an inclination towards National Socialism".
+Scholar of religion Egil Asprem characterized Vikernes as "an idol for skinheads with an inclination towards Paganism and for contemporary Pagans with an inclination towards National Socialism".
 In a 2005 statement on his website, Vikernes wrote that although he had "occasionally used the term 'nazism' to describe [his] ideological foundation", he no longer describes himself as such.
 He had used the term following his 1994 conviction until the late 1990s and in 2022 stated that he "appreciated" being labelled as a Nazi.
 Among other things, he did not wish to be associated with anti-Slavic sentiments.

-Since the late 1990s he has described his views as "Odalism", which he says encompasses "Paganism, traditional nationalism, racialism and environmentalism".
+Since the late 1990s, he has described his views as "Odalism", which he says encompasses "Paganism, traditional nationalism, racialism and environmentalism".
 Vikernes also advocates social conservatism, simple living and self-sufficiency (including survivalism).
 Vikernes has described his own ideology as fiercely anti-modern.
 According to Eric Brown writing for the International Business Times, Vikernes opposes anything deemed "a threat to a pre-industrial European pagan society, including but not limited to Christianity, Islam, Judaism, capitalism and materialism", and he also "rallies against a perceived international Jewish conspiracy to destroy the traditional European identity".

+Vikernes rejects the out of Africa theory of human origins and instead claims that modern Europeans, especially Nordic peoples, are not Homo sapiens but are instead descended primarily from Neanderthals and in fact have "close to no or even no non-Neanderthal admixture".
+This is not accepted by mainstream science.